 Benchmarking Review Sample Clauses

 Benchmarking Review.
-From time to time beginning two years after the Effective Date but no more than (i) once each Contract Year, and (ii) three (3) times during the Term, DIR may, at its expense and subject to this Section 11.10, engage the services of an independent third party (a "Benchmarker") to compare the quality and price of all or any Service Component of the Services against the quality and price of well-managed suppliers performing similar services to determine whether DIR is receiving from Service Provider pricing and levels of service that are competitive with market rates and prices, given the nature, volume and type of Services and Service Levels provided by Service Provider hereunder ("Benchmarking").
-In making this comparison, the Benchmarker shall consider a minimum of six (6) comparable transactions (at least three of which shall involve public sector clients), and shall further consider the following factors and normalize the pricing data as and to the extent appropriate: (i) whether supplier transition, transformation, and other charges are paid by the customer as incurred or over a period of time; (ii) the extent to which supplier pricing includes the purchase of the customer's existing assets or assumption of any agreements; (iii) the extent to which supplier pricing includes the cost of acquiring future assets; (iv) the extent to which this Agreement calls for Service Provider to provide and comply with unique DIR requirements, (v) whether taxes are included in such pricing or stated separately in supplier invoices, (vi) the restrictions related to location of the delivery of the Services, (vii) differences in the volumes of the services being compared, (viii) applicability of service levels, and (ix) material differences in terms and conditions.
+Commencing eighteen (18) months after the applicable Supplement Commencement Date (or in the case of the first Supplement, if later, following Supplier’s execution of a separate agreement, pursuant to Section 11.1.6.3, with the second of the two Kraft entities resulting from the Spin-Off), and with 30 days’ advance written notice to Supplier, and no more frequently than once every 12 months thereafter for each scope of Services that is benchmarked, Kraft may, subject to this Section 11.10, request that a benchmarking study be performed by an independent third party with the characteristics noted in Section 11.10.2 (a “Benchmarker”) to compare the quality and price of all or any portion of the Services representing at least one Tower against the quality and price of other well-managed outsourcing suppliers (not including companies who self-perform services) performing similar services to ensure that Kraft is receiving from Supplier pricing and levels of service that are competitive with market rates, prices and service levels, given the nature, volume and type of Services provided by Supplier hereunder (“Benchmarking”).
+The Benchmarker may be hired and Kraft may provide the Benchmarker with instructions and information prior to the required waiting period set forth in the preceding sentence, but the actual benchmarking study may not commence earlier than the end of such waiting period.
+In addition, Kraft shall not require Benchmarking more than 3 times in any Contract Year.
+In making this comparison, the Benchmarker shall consider such factors as the Benchmarker typically considers in its benchmarking methodology, including the following factors, and adjust the prices as and to the extent appropriate: (i) any financial engineering, such as whether supplier transition charges are paid by the customer as incurred or amortized over the term of this Agreement; (ii) the extent to which supplier pricing includes the purchase of the customer’s existing assets; (iii) the extent to which supplier pricing includes the cost of acquiring future assets; (iv) the extent to which this Agreement calls for Supplier to provide and comply with unique Kraft requirements; (v) whether Service Taxes are included in such pricing or stated separately in supplier invoices; (vi) nature, size, scope and term of the contract, and (vii) service locations.

 AutoNDA by SimpleDocs